MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 Options
 -------

-**--silent** - This option will silence all warning messages.
+--silent  This option will silence all warning messages.
 Errors will still be printed.

-**--output** - This option is used to specify the name of the JSON file that will be output.
+--output  This option is used to specify the name of the JSON file that will be output.
 If this option is not specified there will be no output file.

-**--compare** - This option allows you to compare the resulting JSON file with the one provided with this option.
+--compare  This option allows you to compare the resulting JSON file with the one provided with this option.
 It will show differences such as missing and extra tables and fields.

-**--modify** - This option is used to specify the Excel worksheet name, the Excel file and worksheet name, or the CSV or JSON file name that contains the modification tags.
+--modify  This option is used to specify the Excel worksheet name, the Excel file and worksheet name, or the CSV or JSON file name that contains the modification tags.
           The default assumption for MESSES is that the input file is an Excel workbook, so the default sheet name for the modify option is '#modify'.
 Be sure any input Excel files do not have a worksheet with this name if it does not contain modification tags.
 To specify a separate Excel file and sheet name as the location of modification tags, the file name/path and sheet name need to be separated by a semicolon.
 Ex.
 Modification_tags.xlsx:sheet1.
 The sheet name can also be a regular expression.
           Ex.
 Modification_tags.xlsx:r'.*dify'  or just  r'.*dify'  to specify a regex for a sheetname in the input data file.
 File types other than Excel are specified as normal.
 If multiple input data files are given, the specified file or sheet name given to --modify is used for all of them.
 Details about modification tags are in the :doc:`tagging` section.

-**--end-modify** - The same as --modify, but modifications are done at the end, after all input data files have been parsed and merged into one JSON file.
-There is no default value.
+--end-modify  The same as --modify, but modifications are done at the end, after all input data files have been parsed and merged into one JSON file.
+There is
+              no default value.

-**--automate** - The same as --modify, but for automation tags.
+--automate  The same as --modify, but for automation tags.
 The default sheet name is '#automate'.
 Details about automation tags are in the :doc:`tagging` section.

-**--save-directives** - This option allows you to save any modification or automation directives as JSON to the specified file path.
-Note that --end-modify directives will overwrite --modify directives, so only --end-modify directives will be in the output if specified.
+--save-directives  This option allows you to save any modification or automation directives as JSON to the specified file path.
+Note that --end-modify directives
+                   will overwrite --modify directives, so only --end-modify directives will be in the output if specified.

-**--save-export** - This option lets you save the version of the data that has all automations applied just before parsing into JSON.
+--save-export  This option lets you save the version of the data that has all automations applied just before parsing into JSON.
 It can be useful for debugging.
                The export file will be saved with the same name as the input file with '_export' added to the end.
 Choose 'csv' to save as a CSV file, and 'xlsx' to save as an Excel file.
 Note that this file will likely not look pretty.

-**--show** - This option allows you to see tables or lineages in the input data.
+--show  This option allows you to see tables or lineages in the input data.
 Specify 'tables' to see tables, 'lineages' to see lineages, or 'all' to see both.

-**--delete** - Use this option to delete tables, records, or fields from the JSONized input.
+--delete  Use this option to delete tables, records, or fields from the JSONized input.
 Note that fields can also be deleted using modification tags.
+This
-This option is limited and only allows the deletion of one table, record, or field at a time.
+          option is limited and only allows the deletion of one table, record, or field at a time.
 Ex. --delete protocol  will delete the protocol table.
 Tables, records, and fields can also be specified with regular expressions.
 Ex. --delete r'.*tocol' will delete all tables that match the regular expression.

-**--keep** - Use this option to keep only the indicated tables in the JSONized output.
+--keep  Use this option to keep only the indicated tables in the JSONized output.
 These are tables only, but multiple tables can be specified.
         Ex. --keep protocol,measurement  will keep only the protocol and measurement tables.
 Tables can also specified with regular expressions Ex. --keep r'.*tocl',r'measure.*'
         will keep all the tables that match the regular expressions.

 Examples